ranabalabel2/calculatorproject/README.md

 -Has the ability to change the background colour and theme based on user preferences

-⭐Calculator:

--Can carry out simple calculations involving the four operations (+,-,*,/)

--Adheres to the rules of BEDMAS

--Accepts negative input (displayed as an underscore “_” on the interface)

--Accepts decimal input

--Can print error messages (an equation that starts with an operator, an equation that contains multiple consecutive operators, dividing by zero, etc.)

 ⭐Graphing calculator:

 -Linear functions: in the form of y = mx + b; asks user for input of the slope and y-intercept